 While he does an excellent job assembling quotes and research to make his case, Smith’s book feels incomplete because it does not explain the rationale behind Bush’s decision-making process.
 He has acidic prose, such as this: “Bush’s response to the financial crisis was similar to his response to Hurricane Katrina.
 He watched it happen.”
-This makes for entertaining reading but does not tell us much about the why and how the transformation from a “compassionate conservative” to a war-mongering and unreasonable president took place.
+This makes for entertaining reading but does not tell us much about the why and how of the transformation from a “compassionate conservative” to a war-mongering and unreasonable president took place.
 (Bush also vetoed gay marriage and was criticized for his handling of Hurricane Katrina).

 Bush’s memoirs of his years as president are equally opaque about how he arrived at decisions.
 Too frequently, Bush writes that he felt “sickened” or “shocked” by press revelations about matters that his administration should have been aware of, such as torture trails or the financial crisis.
 It is impossible for the reader to gauge whether Bush was really ignorant or quietly complicit in the mess.